RedHatInsights/dvo-extractor/PULL_REQUEST_TEMPLATE.md

 - Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - This change requires a documentation update
 - Refactor (refactoring code, removing useless files)
+- Unit tests (no changes in the code)
+- Benchmarks (no changes in the code)
 - Documentation update (does not change source code nor configuration)

 ## Testing steps